Understanding and configuring Windows Connection Manager

 Most users will not need to manually modify the network list.
 However, certain users or applications may find it necessary to do so.

-To remove a profile from the preferred network list while it is in range, right-click the network and choose Forget this network.
+To remove a profile from the preferred network list while it is in range, select and hold (or right-click) the network and choose Forget this network.
 A network that is not in range cannot be removed from the list through the user interface.

 An application may create new profiles in the network list using the appropriate media-specific API: